Optimal Dose

 UI Kit

-I constructed various elements to define the brand - logo, color palette, typefaces, and UI elements.
+I constructed various elements to define the brand logo, color palette, typefaces, and UI elements.

-I Placed them into a Style Tile - a visual reference to the design language of a website.
+I placed them into a Style Tile - a visual reference to the design language of a website.

 In the beginning, I was leaning toward the light green color.
 Still, I moved to a darker version, find it goes better with the color palette, and the reaction was positive: